 Important Travel Information and Timeline

-The $2700 tour cost does not include international travel.
+The $3500 tour cost does not include international travel.
 Tickets to India can be found at great prices these days, but act fast for the best deals.
-We recommend you fly into Mumbai landing January 20th or 21st early morning.
-Contact us at email@example.com or 813.360.1008 for specific advice on ticket timings.
+We recommend you fly into Delhi landing Sunday February 24th.
+We will arrange pickup at any point on that day or the day before, but we provide inclusive accommodations only from the 24th night onward.
+We can help you find accommodations for the 23rd or earlier at your personal expense.
+Contact us at email@example.com or 813.360.1008 for more specific advice on ticket timings.

 As long as you plan to be in India less than 30 days you can apply online for a visa here: